 What the Research Shows About Waiting

 Falls among community-dwelling older adults are not a rare or unlikely event.
-According to the Public Health Agency of Canada's 2022 Surveillance Report, an estimated one in three Canadians aged 65 and older falls at least once per year.
+According to the Public Health Agency of Canada's 2022 Surveillance Report on Falls, an estimated one in three Canadians aged 65 and older falls at least once per year.
 For those over 80, that proportion rises to more than one in two.
-Falls are the leading cause of injury-related hospitalizations in this age group — 78,076 hospitalizations in Canada in 2022, accounting for 87% of all injury hospitalizations among older adults.
+Falls are the leading cause of injury-related hospitalizations in this age group, accounting for 87% of all injury hospitalizations among older adults.
+That is 78,076 hospitalizations in Canada in 2022 alone.

 The Reframe: From "You Need This" to "This Keeps You Here"